ovace/art/english.md

 -   <http://en.wikipedia.org/wiki/Minced_oath>

 -   Rationale for English bad bijection between speech and writing: it makes reading easier by removing ambiguities, a little like Chinese: <https://youtu.be/GiVs05yq9-o?t=311>

+-   <https://en.wikipedia.org/wiki/List_of_English_words_of_Portuguese_origin> Portuguese origin, "breeze" is!
+Likely linked to a navigational term that degraded into a more general sense.

 ## Memes